Warpdrive (Ruff Kut Bizness Edit)

 >>

-Mr Jones stopped to look at a Rousseau wallprint which had been hanging there the last time he dropped in.
+Mr Jones paused to peruse a Rousseau wallprint which had been hanging there the last time he dropped in.

 <<Let's get straight down to business, shall we